-- Is informed by a girl under 18 that an act of FGM has been carried out on her; or - Observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth

-Must immediately report this to the police, personally.
+- Is informed by a girl under 18 that an act of FGM has been carried out on her; or - Observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth Must immediately report this to the police, personally.
 This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it.

-Unless they have been specifically told not to disclose, they should also discuss the case with the DSL and involve children's social care as appropriate.
+The mandatory reporting procedures say: "It is recommended that you make a report orally by calling 101, the single non-emergency number".
+"Where there is a risk to life or likelihood of serious harm, professionals should report the case to police, including dialling 999 if appropriate."
+Unless they have been specifically told not to disclose, professionals should also discuss the case with the DSL and involve children's social care as appropriate.
 Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures.
 The duty for teachers mentioned above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
 Staff should not examine pupils.
 Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out must speak to the DSL and follow our local safeguarding procedures.
 HSCB - 0208 583 6600 (option 2) or in an emergency dial 999.

-7.4 If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm, or is in immediate danger)

-Figure 1 below, before section 7.7, illustrates the procedure to follow if you have any concerns about a child's welfare.
+7.4 If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm, or is in immediate danger) Figure 1 below, before section 7.7, illustrates the procedure to follow if you have any concerns about a child's welfare.
 Where possible, speak to the DSL first to agree a course of action.